todokku/quickmedia/README.md

 Optimize shadow rendering for items (Right now they fill too much space that is behind items).
 It should also be a blurry shadow.\
 When continuing to read manga from a different page from the first and there is no cache for the chapter, then start downloading from the current page instead of page 1.\
-Show progress of manga in the history tab (current chapter out of total chapters).
+Show progress of manga in the history tab (current chapter out of total chapters).\
+Animate page navigation.\
+Properly format text in items.
+For example for 4chan.
+The size of the item should also change.\
+Show list of replies to a comment (for image boards).